njerezlillo/pwpldis/README.md

 2 * fit_1[, 3:4] - apply(boot_1[, 3:4], 2, mean)
 ```

-Second, we compute the 95% confidence intervals for the scaling parameters of the piecewise model using the empirical quantiles of the bootstrap distribution:
+Second, we compute the 95% confidence intervals for the scaling parameters of the piecewise model using the empirical quantiles of the bootstrap replicates:

 ``` r
 apply(boot_1[, 3:4], 2, function(x) quantile(x, c(0.025, 0.975)))